1. What personal data do we collect and process, and how do we use it?

 - Strictly Necessary Cookies: these cookies are essential for the operation of the Website and optimising your user experience; and

 - Analytics and Performance Cookies: these cookies collect anonymous information on how you use the Website.
-For example, we use Google Analytics cookies to help us understand how users navigate the website and to highlight areas where we can make improvements.
+For example, we use Google Analytics and Hotjar cookies to help us understand how users navigate the website and to highlight areas where we can make improvements.
 The data stored by these cookies does not show personal details from which your individual identity can be established.

 If you want to delete any cookies that are already on your computer, please refer to the help and support area on your Internet browser for instructions on how to locate the file or directory that stores cookies.
 Information on deleting or controlling cookies is available at www.aboutcookies.org.
 By deleting our cookies or disabling future cookies you may not be able to access certain areas or features of the Website.
 To opt out of:

 - Google Analytics cookies across all websites, please visit: Google Analytics Opt-out Browser Add-on.

 Opting out does not mean you will no longer receive online advertising.
 It does mean that the company or companies from which you opted out will no longer deliver adverts tailored to your web preferences and usage patterns, so you may see a greater number of adverts that are irrelevant to you and your preferences.